-This delegate represents Region 1, which consists of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island & Vermont.
+Isaiah represents Region 1, which consists of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island & Vermont.

-Carlos represents Region 2, which consists of New Jersey, New York, Puerto Rico & the U.S. Virgin Islands.
+This delegate represents Region 2, which consists of New Jersey, New York, Puerto Rico & the U.S. Virgin Islands.

 Malaika represents Region 3, which consists of D.C., Delaware, Maryland, Pennsylvania, Virginia & West Virginia.

-This delegate represents Region 4, which consists of Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina & Tennessee.
+Lucy represents Region 4, which consists of Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina & Tennessee.

-Lily represents Region 5, which consists of Illinois, Indiana, Michigan, Minnesota, Ohio & Wisconsin.
+This delegate represents Region 5, which consists of Illinois, Indiana, Michigan, Minnesota, Ohio & Wisconsin.

-This delegate will represent Region 6, which consists of Arkansas, Louisiana, New Mexico, Oklahoma & Texas.
+Sadie represents Region 6, which consists of Arkansas, Louisiana, New Mexico, Oklahoma & Texas.

 This delegate will represent Region 7, which consists of Iowa, Kansas, Missouri & Nebraska.